Long-Term Disability Insurance

 Most disabilities are not outright catastrophic.
 While catastrophes happen, most disabilities are considered partial.
 In this case, a residual (or partial) feature is beneficial.
 A residual feature pays partial benefits if you experience a loss of time or duty in comparison to your work-life prior to the claim.

 Similar to true own occupation every carrier uses a different scenario or definition to determine when a person receives benefits.
-Scenario examples include:

 One policy will state if there is a deduction of income greater than or equal to 15%, some benefits will be offered.
 Another policy will require a loss of income greater than or equal to 20%, as well as proof of loss of time or duty.
 When you have fewer shifts or are no longer able to do something you were before, it is easy to file a claim and provide proof.

 However, as stated in the worst-case scenario, the physician did not lose time or duty but instead experienced a loss of productivity.
 As a result, the physician cannot see as many patients as before and is making 15-20% less income.
 This scenario can be more difficult to prove if it is not mentioned when purchasing a plan.
 In all three scenarios, the best policy will pay a benefit in the event of a claim.
-As always, the strongest definition will always be the costliest.
+As always, the strongest definition will be the most expensive.

 3. Catastrophic Rider